promicsw/flow-expressions/Docs/FexElementsRef.md

 <a id="id-notoneof"></a>
 ### `Not One Of: NotOneOf(o => o...) / BreakOn(o => o...)`

-Inverse of OneOf where it passes if none of the sequences pass. else it fails:
+Define a set of Sequences, where it fails if any sequence passes (inverse of OneOf):<br/>

-- Typically used at the beginning of Rep(eat) loops to break out of the loop.
+- Typically used at the beginning of Rep(eat) loops to break out of the loop.<br/>
+- Or at the start of any Opt (optional) sequence to skip the remainder of the sequence.<br/>
+- Execution *short circuits* if any sequence succeeds.<br/>
+- If any of the sequences pass then the production fails.
 - `BreakOn(o => o...)` is an alias for NotOneOf that reads better in loops.

-- In the example below if any of the steps in the BreakOn sequence passes, then BreakOn/NotOneOf fails and the loop is terminated because it was the first step in the Rep inner-sequence (see Rep rules).
+ In the example below if any of the steps in the BreakOn sequence passes, then BreakOn/NotOneOf fails and the loop is terminated because it was the first step in the Rep inner-sequence (see Rep rules).

 ```csharp
 Rep0N(r => {